 Unsheltered Homelessness in Cincinnati

 This type of homelessness is the most life-threatening.
 People are vulnerable to being bullied or assaulted.
-Additionally, they are vulnerable to the elements, especially extreme winter and summer weather.
+Additionally, they are vulnerable to the elements, especially the relentless winter weather .
 For these reasons moving people off the streets and into shelter or housing is an important priority.

 Unsheltered homelessness is lower in Cincinnati than the national rate

-Data from the National Alliance to End Homelessness shows that nationally 51% of people experiencing homelessness are unsheltered .
-In Cincinnati this percentage is significantly lower, at 16.6%.
+The National Alliance to End Homelessness‘ data shows that nationally in 2022 40% of people experiencing homelessness are unsheltered.
+In Cincinnati this percentage is significantly lower, at 12%.

 There are a variety of factors that make street homelessness in Cincinnati lower than the national average.
 Dedicated Street Outreach Workers work hard to move people into shelter or housing.
-Conscientious neighbors download and use the Street Reach app to help social workers reach people living on the streets.
-Local organizations work to place individuals and families staying in shelter into permanent, stable housing.
+Conscientious neighbors download and use the Street Reach app to help us reach people living on the streets.
+Our local shelter partners work to place households staying in shelter into permanent, stable housing.
 This makes room for the next person who needs shelter.
-And our community has strong homelessness prevention programs, like the Shelter Diversion Program .
-If you know an individual or family facing homelessness, call 3 8 1 – SAFE (that’s 513-381-7233).
-This is a centralized intake system for families and individuals who are currently experiencing homelessness or who are at risk of becoming homeless.
+And our community has strong homelessness prevention programs, like Shelter Diversion .

 How can we make strides towards eliminating unsheltered homelessness?